 After months of deliberation, the jurors reached a unanimous verdict—guilty.

-The white sand, the warm water, the sparkling sun—this is what brought them to Hawaii.
+The white sand, the warm water, the sparkling sun—this is what brought them to Fiji.

 Two em dashes can be used to indicate missing portions of a word, whether unknown or intentionally omitted.